Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

 By using the above theory of momentum construction, we obtain the following main result of this paper.
 Suppose that $(M , \omega_M)$ is a product of \ke Fano manifolds $(M_i , \omega_i)$, $i =1, \dots , r$, each with $b_2 (M_i) = 1$, and of dimension $n_i$ so that $n-1 = \sum_{i=1}^r n_i$.
 Let $\mathcal{F} := \bigotimes_{i=1}^r p_i^* K_i^{\otimes l_i} $, $l_i \in \itg$, $K_i$ be the canonical bundle of $M_i$, and $p_i : M \surj M_i$ be the obvious projection.
 The statement is as follows.

-\begin{theorem} Let $X := \prj(\mathcal{F} \oplus \cx)$, and write $D$ for the $\infty$-section of $\prj(\mathcal{F} \oplus \cx)$ and $\Xi$ for the generator of the fibrewise $\cx^*$-action.
-Then, each \kah class $[ \omega ] \in H^2 (X , \rl)$ of $X$ admits a momentum-constructed cscK metric with cone singularities along $D$ with cone angle $2 \pi \beta \in [0, \infty )$ if and only if $\textup{Fut}_{D ,\beta} (\Xi , [ \omega ]) =0$. \end{theorem}
+\begin{theorem} Let $\mathbb{X} := \prj(\mathcal{F} \oplus \cx)$, and write $D$ for the $\infty$-section of $\prj(\mathcal{F} \oplus \cx)$ and $\Xi$ for the generator of the fibrewise $\cx^*$-action.
+Then, each \kah class $[ \omega ] \in H^2 (\mathbb{X} , \rl)$ of $\mathbb{X}$ admits a momentum-constructed cscK metric with cone singularities along $D$ with cone angle $2 \pi \beta \in [0, \infty )$ if and only if $\textup{Fut}_{D ,\beta} (\Xi , [ \omega ]) =0$. \end{theorem}

-The reader is referred to \S \ref{bgmc} for more details on this statement, including where the various hypotheses on $X$ came from.
-Simple examples to which the above theorem applies are given in Remark \ref{remcangle01}.
+In fact, $\beta \neq 1$ since $\prj(\mathcal{F} \oplus \cx)$ admits no cscK metrics as $\mathcal{F} \oplus \cx$ is Mumford unstable \cite[Theorem 5.13]{rt}.
+The reader is referred to \S \ref{bgmc} for more details on this statement, including where the various hypotheses on $\mathbb{X}$ came from.
+See also Remark \ref{remcangle01} for some examples.

-\begin{remark} Note that the value of $\beta$ for which this happens is unique in each \kah class $[ \omega ] \in H^2 (X , \rl)$, given by the equation $\textup{Fut}_{D ,\beta} (\Xi , [ \omega ]) =0$ which we can re-write as
+\begin{remark} Note that the value of $\beta$ for which this happens is unique in each \kah class $[ \omega ] \in H^2 (\mathbb{X} , \rl)$, given by the equation $\textup{Fut}_{D ,\beta} (\Xi , [ \omega ]) =0$ which we can re-write as

 where $f$ is the holomorphy potential of $\Xi$; the denominator in the second term is equal to $Q(b) (b -B/A)$ in the notation of (\ref{lfutcangledeninv}), which is strictly positive.
 We also need to note that we do \textit{not} necessarily have $0 < \beta < 1$; although we can show $\beta \ge 0$, there are examples where $\beta >1$.
 See Remark \ref{remcangle01} for more details.